oap-project/oap-tools/integrations/oap/kubernetes/benchmark/README.md

 # Run benchmark on Kubernetes

 ## Build the OAP CentOS Benchmark Docker Image
-Go to folder docker/oap-centos-benchmark and execute the following command to build OAP docker image which is based on Spark base docker image.
+Go to folder docker/oap-centos-benchmark and execute the following command to build benchmark docker image which is based on OAP base docker image.
 ```
 docker build --tag oap-centos-benchmark:1.2.0 .
 ```